rabiyasalehjee/react-app-music-player/README.md

 - React: Frontend library for building the UI.
 - Swiper.js: Handles the card-stack carousel effect.
 - CSS: Custom styles in `MusicPlayer.css` for layout and animations.
-- Font Awesome: Icons for controls and favorites.

 ![Music Player UI Preview](ui-preview.png)